Working at height in St Albans

 Service profile across St Albans

-Across the historic core of St Albans, the typical service mix is eyebolt pull testing to BS EN 795 Type A, abseil anchor six-monthly inspection to BS 8610 where rope access work is active on the facade, and the specification work needed to install new anchors that respect listed-building consent and conservation-area requirements.
-Where remediation is identified at inspection we quote fixed-price and complete the works with the same engineers who carried out the inspection — no subcontracted hand-offs, no scope gaps in the chain.
+St Albans work divides between the conservation area and the wider district.
+In the cathedral precinct and the listed Market Place stock the emphasis is eyebolt pull testing to BS EN 795 Type A, abseil-anchor six-monthly inspection to BS 8610 where rope access is active on a facade, and specifying replacement anchors that stay discreet and meet listed-building consent.
+Across the corporate offices, retail roofs, and the council, healthcare, and education estate the work is more standard commercial-grade — mansafe line testing, parapet guardrail testing, and window-cleaning eyebolt provision.
+Where remediation is identified at inspection we quote fixed-price and complete the works with the same engineers who carried out the survey — no subcontracted hand-offs, no scope gaps in the chain.
 New install where required is engineered against the building’s structural fixing capacity, certified on completion, and entered into the next 12-month recertification cycle (or six-monthly for davit, abseil, and other higher-consequence systems).

 Travel, scheduling, and responsiveness